kodecocodes/i9t/contacts/contacts.markdown

 There's a lot of new stuff in this code, so let's break it apart:

 1. Convert the Friend parameter into a `CNMutableContact`, so you can use it with the Contacts framework.
+We need a mutable contact here because that's what the `addContact` method expects.
 2. Create a new `CNSaveRequest`: this object lets you tell a `CNContactStore` the changes you want to make to the user's contacts, such as contacts to add, update, or delete.
 3. Tell the `CNSaveRequest` that you want to add the friend to the user's contacts.
 4. Try to execute a save request on a `CNContactStore`.
 This method either succeeds and execution continues, or an error is thrown.
 If no error is thrown, you assume that the save request succeeded.